PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/plugin/utils/functions/dynamicImportPlugin.md

 ## Throws

-Error if pluginId is empty or contains invalid characters
+Error if pluginId is empty